-Credit risk is the risk of a loss if a customer or counterparty to a financial asset fails to meet its contractual obligations, and arises primarily from the Corporation's trade receivables.
-The Corporation may also have credit risk relating to cash and short-term investments, which it manages by dealing only with highly-rated Canadian institutions.
+Credit risk is the risk of a loss if a customer or counterparty to a financial asset fails to meet its contractual obligations.
+The Corporation has credit risk relating to cash and short-term investments including a restricted short-term investment, which it manages by dealing only with highly-rated Canadian institutions.
 The carrying amount of financial assets, as disclosed in the statements of financial position, represents the Corporation's credit exposure at the reporting date.
-The Corporation's trade receivables and credit exposure fluctuate throughout the year.
-The Corporation's average trade receivables and credit exposure during the year may be higher than the balance at the end of that reporting year.